bebraw/kuopiotech/README.md

-# Kuopio.tech - site
+# DevKuopio - site

-This is the source of kuopio.tech.
+This is the source of devkuopio.com.

 ## Development